 - Eating disorders

 Habitat for Humanity in Nassau County NY, an affiliate of Habitat for Humanity International, is a registered non-profit charitable organization dedicated to eliminating sub-standard housing by creating safe, decent and affordable housing in Nassau County, NY.

-Recently, Habitat has undergone many corporate changes, but they continue to work tirelessly with Mrs. Kennedy, providing opportunities for the Sacred Heart Academy girls to join a build in the local community.
+Habitat works tirelessly with Mrs. Kennedy, providing opportunities for the Sacred Heart Academy girls to join a build in the local community.

 How Was Your Day?

 Communicating with teenagers can be challenging.
 Here are some thoughts, if put into your own words, that might be a way of opening dialogue.
 "How was your day" done differently!